-Here are 5 things that you only realize once you’re well into the recovery path.
+Here are 5 things that you will realize as you progress on the path to recovery.

 1. Recovery doesn’t take away your friends.

 The first and likely most common lie is that getting into recovery will mean you’ll lose your friends.
 Instead, what recovery does is shed light on the truth about the individuals you’ve labeled as “friends.”
 There is a difference.
 In recovery, you get to learn what friendship and caring really looks like, and assists you in seeking real community only with those who want the best for you.
 More importantly, recovery gives you the opportunity to become a friend to yourself—your best friend, rather than your own worst enemy.

 2. It isn’t boring—unless you are.

 One of the biggest lies active addicts tell themselves is that recovery is boring.
 Of course, that implies that having the disease of addiction is exciting.
 And, for the record, that points to the degree of irrational thinking running rampant in active addiction.